Collier's: Later years

 In 1951, an entire issue described the events and outcome of a hypothetical war between the United States and the Soviet Union, entitled Preview of the War We Do Not Want.
+The cover was painted by Richard Deane Taylor.
 Collier's changed from a weekly to a biweekly in August 1953, but it continued to lose money.
 In 1954, John O'Hara became a columnist with his "Appointment with O'Hara" column.

 The magazine ceased publication with the issue for the week ending January 4, 1957.
 Princess Grace of Monaco was featured on the cover, pregnant with her first child Caroline.

 Books

 The company also published the Collier's Encyclopedia, Collier Books and the Collier's Year Book.

 Patricia Fulford edited Over 100 Best Cartoons from Collier's, Ladies Home Journal, Redbook, The American Magazine, Saturday Evening Post, The New Yorker, Argosy, Sport (Checkerbooks, 1949), and Collier's cartoon editor Gurney Williams edited Collier's Kids: Cartoons from Collier's About Your Children, Holt, 1952.

 Collier's fiction editor Knox Burger chose 19 stories for Collier's Best (Harper & Bros., 1951).
 He also selected Best Stories from Collier's (William Kimber, 1952).
 A huge history and collection appeared with the publication of the 558-page A Cavalcade of Collier's, edited by Kenneth McArdle (Barnes, 1959).

 Cornelius Ryan's 1957 book One Minute to Ditch!, about the successful ocean ditching of a Pan American Boeing 377 Stratocruiser, was an expansion of his Collier's article on December 21, 1956.
 Ryan was an associate editor of the magazine during the mid-1950s, and the novelist Lonnie Coleman was an editorial associate during that same period.